-^{}We thank Garud Iyengar and Henry Lam for helpful discussions on theory and proofs (Appendix A), and David Yao for bringing attention to stochastic ordering which motivated delving into families of test quantities.
-This work was supported by the ELIXIR CZ research infrastructure project (Ministry of Youth, Education and Sports of the Czech Republic, Grant No: LM2018131), including access to computing and storage facilities; the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2075 -390740016 (the Stuttgart Cluster of Excellence SimTech); the U.S. National Science Foundation, National Institutes of Health, and Office of Naval Research; and the Academy of Finland Flagship programme: Finnish Center for Artificial Intelligence.
+^{}We thank Garud Iyengar and Henry Lam for helpful discussions on theory and proofs (Appendix A) and David Yao for bringing attention to stochastic ordering which motivated delving into families of test quantities.
+We thank Feras Saad for alerting us that a previous version of this paper did not correctly reflect their contributions.
+This work was supported by the ELIXIR CZ research infrastructure project (Ministry of Youth, Education and Sports of the Czech Republic, Grant No: LM2023055), including access to computing and storage facilities; the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2075 - 390740016 (the Stuttgart Cluster of Excellence SimTech); the U.S. National Science Foundation, National Institutes of Health, and Office of Naval Research; and the Academy of Finland Flagship programme: Finnish Center for Artificial Intelligence.